Funding Details

 Judging panel

-Applications for the TWA Digitisation Grant will be assessed and the winning applicants chosen by our panel of three judges.
+Applications for the TWA 2026 Digitisation Grant will be assessed and the winning applicants chosen by our panel of judges below.

 Who can apply?